JVanDerHout/websitetester/FAQ/index.md

 <br>
 ***What accessibility information about the venue is available?*** <br>
 Pie Ranch is a working farm with a variety of uneven surfaces.
 The ceremony and reception will be held in a grassy area with uneven surfaces very close to one another, about a 5 minute walk away from the upper parking area.
 No stair steps are required to access the area. <br>
-Our understanding is that getting to and from the ceremony and reception site is largely navigable with a walker or cane but would be more difficult (but not impossible) to navigate in a wheelchair. <br>
+Our understanding is that getting to and from the ceremony and reception site is largely navigable with a walker or cane, and would be navigable but somewhat bumpy in a wheelchair. <br>
+For those needing additional accommodations, cars can drop people off closer to the ceremony and reception site if needed on a limited basis.
 Additionally, the very kind people at Pie Ranch will be available with a golf cart to assist with transportation within the ranch for anyone who needs or wants it. <br>
 There will be accessible restrooms on site. <br>
 <br>
 ***What meal options will there be for people with dietary restrictions?*** <br>